abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 Location: /redfish/v1/Systems/NewSystem
 ```

 The above Client Request Example shows a specific composition request by the client being made to the Computer System Collection found at `/redfish/v1/Systems`.
 In the request, the client is creating a new Computer System using the Resource Blocks `ComputeBlock0` and `DriveBlock2`.
 In the above Service Response Example, the service responsed with a successful 201 response, and indicated that the new Computer System can be found at `/redfish/v1/Systems/NewSystem`.

-### Enumerated Composition Workflow
+### Constrained Composition Workflow

 Here are the few operations that a client is expected to use during creation and management of Composed Systems using the Redfish Composition models.
 The examples below expect the client will have a valid Redfish session or Basic Authentication header.

-1. Read the Capabilities Object
+#### Read the Capabilities Object

-	Perform a GET on the URI listed in the `CapabilitiesObject` property whose "UseCase" property has the value "ComputerSystemEnumeratedComposition".
+Perform a GET on the URI listed in the `CapabilitiesObject` property whose "UseCase" property has the value "ComputerSystemConstrainedComposition".

 	```json